fendyfy/fendyfy/README.md

 ### Hi there, I'm Fendy. 👋
 <hr />
 I'm a Web Developer, Network Engineer and Helpdesk Tech. ⚡ <br />
-Now I'm mostly code using ReactJS Framework and Django Framework. 🔭 <br />
+Now I'm mostly code using ReactJS, ExpressJS, and Django Framework. 🔭 <br />
 Always available for a cup of coffee... 💬 <br />
 🔥 <a href="https://www.fendyfy.com" target="_blank">Contact Me</a> 🔥
 <!--